VR-25/acc/README.md

 If your device shuts down before the battery is actually empty, capacity_sync or capacity_mask may help.
 Refer to the [default configuration](#default-configuration) section above for details.

-### Bootloop or Unexpected Reboots

-While uncommon, it may happen.

-It's assumed that you already know at least one of the following: temporary disable root (e.g., Magisk), disable Magisk modules or enable Magisk core-only mode.

-Most of the time, though, it's just a matter of plugging the phone before turning it on.
-Battery level must be below pause_capacity.
-Once booted, one can run `acc --uninstall` (or `acc -U`) to remove ACC.

-From recovery, one can flash `/data/adb/vr25/acc-data/acc-uninstaller.zip` or run `mount -o ro /system; /data/adb/vr25/acc/uninstall.sh`.

-Troublesome charging switches trigger unexpected reboots on some systems.
-Those can be quickly identified after running `acc -x -t`.
-After the reboot, `/sdcard/acc-*.log` reveals the problematic switch.
-It can then be removed from `ctrl-files.sh` or blacklisted.

 ### Charging Switch